futurechimp/bdk-wallet-experiment/README.md

 Let's do something similar to the vault idea in Rust.
 Assume we have two users:

-* Dave can barely tie his shoes or make it out of the house without forgetting his keys or losing his wallet mnemonic.
+* Alice worries a lot about having her keys stolen.
-* Sammy is much more responsible and lives on top of a mountain in Tibet protected by clones of Charlize Theron in Fury Road.
+* Bob is a Buddhist saint livingin on a mountain top in Tibet protected by clones of Charlize Theron as Furiosa in Mad Max: Fury Road.

 (Basically, we don't care here very much about key generation etc and we've already got the code for that working well in Rust).

-So, Dave plays the role of the `unvault_key` guy.
-He will keep his funds in the vault.
-He can't unlock funds until vault time expires.
+So, Alice plays the role of the `unvault_key` guy.
+She will keep her funds in the vault.
+She can't unlock funds until vault time expires.

-Dave's good buddy Sammy, on the other hand, will be the incorruptible killer monk who holds the `emergency_key`.
+Alice's good buddy Sammy, on the other hand, will be the incorruptible and well-protected Tibetan monk who holds the `emergency_key`.